danbev/learning-cpp/README.md

 /compile a function that take concrete types.
 This can be implicit/automatic which is when there is a usage of the template.
 Note that is usage and not just a declaration of a pointer to the template.

+### Plain Old Data
+Is a struct or a class without constructors, destructors, or any virtual member functions.
+Member variables declared later in a structure must be at higher addresses.
+These types of objects are compatible with C.
+You can check if a type is a POD using:

+    std::is_pod<Type>();

+Recall that the only different in C++ between a struct and a class is the default access of members.
+For a struct the default is public, but for a class the default is private.
+This makes sense if you think of a class which is supposed to expose an interface and hide its members.
+The interface for a struct is its data members.

+If a struct or class inherits from another, for exemple

+    struct Derived : public Base {
+    }

+Adding member functions to a struct/class (non-virtual) does not effect the size of the struct class.
+The reason for this is that the compiler transforms the function to a free (not tied to the class/struct) which takes a this pointer as its first argument.
+It also name mangles this function and at the call site passes in the this argument